kavonrtep/bioinformatics/shell_introduction.md

 For more information on how to use `ls` we can type `man ls`. `man` is the Unix "manual" command: it prints a description of a command and its options, and (if you're lucky) provides a few examples of how to use it.

+Even more information can be found ising command `info`.

 ---